Why Eating Too Little Can Stall Weight Loss

 A Doctor’s Guide to Metabolic Adaptation and How to Reset Your Metabolism Naturally

 Many people trying to lose weight believe that eating less will make the pounds come off faster.
 In truth, eating too little can backfire.
-When your body senses that food is scarce, it slows down your metabolism to conserve energy, a response called metabolic adaptation.
+When your body senses that food is scarce, it slows down your metabolism to conserve energy.
+This response is called metabolic adaptation.
 The result?
-Fatigue, hunger changes, and a frustrating weight-loss plateau even when you’re eating “perfectly.”
+You may experience fatigue, changes in hunger, and a frustrating weight-loss plateau, even when you’re eating “perfectly.”

 At Hypertension and Kidney Health, we focus on nourishing your body, not punishing it.
 Here’s how to support your body’s natural ability to burn energy efficiently.